Analog Ic Design Engineer

 Providence, Rhode Island

-For my first research experience, I worked in Prof. Daniel Mittleman's terahertz optics group.- Designed sample-positioning system (MATLAB control, Thorlabs translation stage, machined metal sample-holders)G. R. Keiser, N. Karl, P. Q. Liu, C. Tulloss, H.-T. Chen, A. J. Taylor, I. Brener, J. L. Reno, and D. M. Mittleman, “Nonlinear terahertz metamaterials.
+For my first research experience, I worked in Prof. Daniel Mittleman's terahertz optics group.- Designed sample-positioning system (MATLAB control, Thorlabs translation stage, machined metal sample-holders)G. R. Keiser, N. Karl, P. Q. Liu, C. Tulloss, H.-T. Chen, A. J. Taylor, I. Brener, J. L. Reno, and D. M. Mittleman, “Nonlinear terahertz metamaterials with active electrical control,” Applied Physics Letters 111, 121101, 2017.

 Weld, Maine